garbados/couchdb/share/doc/src/ddocs.rst

 even bigger.
 Generally, your reduce function should converge rapidly to a single value - which could be an array or similar object.

-Also CouchDB has three built-in reduce functions.
-These are implemented in Erlang and run right inside CouchDB, so they are much faster than the equivalent JavaScript functions: ``_sum``, ``_count`` and ``_stats``.
+Also Cloudant has three built-in reduce functions.
+These are implemented in Erlang and run right inside Cloudant, so they are much faster than the equivalent JavaScript functions: ``_sum``, ``_count`` and ``_stats``.
 Their equivalents in JavaScript below: